 A wife, a mom, an executive, a certified leadership coach and a breast cancer survivor.
 I love food and I love to write and I'm often fascinated with the life lessons that come from my kitchen.
-Participating in Community Supported Agriculture is one way that I work towards creating healthier communities.
+Focusing on Local Food is one way that I work towards creating healthier communities.

 In the archives

 Category Cloudagriculture blogging books Buying Local Celebrations Civil Discourse community Community leadership Community Supported Agriculture CSA eating seasonally food food industry inspiration leadership learning life love photography poetry recipe structured framework success sustainability t3 Report Travels Wellness Women Working Mom writing